 • 40 VISITORS x $25 = $1000

-From that we estimate 25% profit, which means each visitor is approximately $25 net profit to the store.
+From that, we estimate a 25% profit, which means each visitor is approximately $25 net profit to the store.

 Breaking it down, if Dick’s Sporting Goods purchases a geofencing campaign with 100,00 impressions, the cost of the campaign is approximately $1000.